 3. I have SO many baby hairs, and they like to do their own thing.
 I’ve found that avoiding heat tool usage on them helps them grow out to a more manageable length.
 The one thing I cannot live without is a thick stretchy cotton headband which I use to keep my baby hairs straight as they dry.
 These can even be monogrammed.
 This limits the amount of heat styling they require, although it does extend the drying time.

-4. I always shower in the evening as opposed to the morning (my hair takes awhile to dry and I wouldn’t have enough time to do it in the morning), but I make sure I don’t sleep on wet hair if I can help it.
-I either time my showers so I have enough time to let it dry normally, or I let it air dry as much as possible and blow dry the rest (in the manner stated above).
+4. I always shower in the evening as opposed to the morning (my hair takes a while to dry and I wouldn’t have enough time to do it in the morning, plus I like to wash away the day), but I make sure I don’t sleep on wet hair if I can help it.
+I either time my showers so I have enough time to let it dry normally, or I let it air dry as much as possible and blow-dry the rest (in the manner stated above).

 5. I always make sure my hair is brushed thoroughly before it starts to dry, or else I would have a really difficult time fishing out all of the knots.